achsvg/MiroirFusion/README.md

 Compiling
 ---------
 CMake included.
-Requires PCL, GLFW, Boost, GLFW, GLEW.
+Requires PCL, GLFW, Boost, GLEW.
+First install PCL and all its dependencies (Boost, Qt) then unzip GLFW and GLEW.
+Use CMake to point to GLFW and GLEW's library and include folder.
+Generate the solution files with CMake.

 Commands (for PCL visualizer only)
 -----------------------------------